xamarin/docs-archive/recipes/ios/content_controls/map_view/display_device_location/README.md

 # Recipe

-To show device location on a map in a MKMapView:&nbsp;
+To show device location on a map in a MKMapView: &nbsp;

 -  Create a MKMapView and add it to a view.
 -  Set an NSLocationWhenInUseUsageDescription in Info.plist.
 -  On iOS 8.0 and above, Create an instance of the `CLLocationManager` class and call `RequestLocationWhenInUse`.
 -  To display the ‘blue dot’ that indicates the device’s location, set the `ShowsUserLocation` property to true:

 ```